zhengjie2002/tp/docs/UserGuide.md

 Note: Only basic case details (e.g. Title) are shown here and is truncated if too long.
 For full case information (e.g. case-specific details like murder weapon), use the read command
-To see how to use the read command, run: help read
 To use the read command, run: read <caseID>
 ---
 ======== CASE ID 000000 ========